ACFR-RPG/mtrx5700-resources/quickstarts/ur5e.md

 roslaunch ur5_e_moveit_config moveit_rviz.launch config:=true
 ```

+For assignments, you may need to run slightly different commands to run the robot.
+Where this is the case, we will document these inside the appropriate assignment folder.

 ## Robotiq Hand-E Gripper
 The UR5e in the teaching lab is equipped with a Robotiq Hand-E gripper.
 Actuation of this gripper is achieved over a USB connection.
 Despite the cable from the gripper going into the main UR5e computer, the USB cable must still be inserted into either the teach pendant or the controlling computer to communicate.